Unravelling the mass spectrum of destroyed dwarf galaxies with the metallicity distribution function: Conclusions

 \item We also consider a mass-metallicity relation more appropriate for \textit{destroyed} dwarf galaxies for the MW stellar halo, as suggested by \cite{naidu2022}.
 Here, $N=3$ massive progenitors are favoured, but the total number of progenitors down to $M_V < -10$ is similar to the fiducial case.
 By placing a stringent constraint on the total halo luminosity ($L_{\rm tot} = 10^9M_\odot$), the two different mass-metallicity relations give more similar results for massive progenitors, but the total number of progenitors differs more significantly (by a factor of 3).

 \item We find that the total halo luminosity in our model, and the adopted mass-metallicity relation, are both important assumptions.
-The former can be constrained by other means \citep[e.g.][]{deason2019, mackereth2020}, and more work needs to be done to understand the redshift evolution of the mass-metallicity relation.
+The former can be constrained by other means \citep[e.g.][]{deason2019, mackereth2020}, and more work needs to be done to understand the redshift evolution of the stellar mass-metallicity relation\footnote{Although the study of the evolution of the mass-metallicity relation is in its infancy, there are several efforts in this direction \citep[e.g.][]{choi2014, leethochawalit2018,leethochawalit2019,beverage2021,zhuang2022}.}

-\item Our modeling procedure is applied to the hydrodynamic cosmological Auriga simulations, a suite of $N\sim 30$ MW-mass haloes.
+\item Our modelling procedure is applied to the hydrodynamic cosmological Auriga simulations, a suite of $N\sim 30$ MW-mass haloes.
 Here, many of our assumptions (e.g. phase-mixed material, Gaussian MDFs) are unlikely to hold, so this provides a strong test for our method.
 We find that, in many cases, our procedure works well, and most failures come from scatter in the mass-metallicity relation and/or recent accretion events not fully occupying the phase-space we are probing.
 In general, we find that we can recover the true luminosity function ($N(<M_V)$) of destroyed dwarfs to within 50\% for most $M_V$ bins.

 \item Finally, we consider how the increase in sample sizes from future spectroscopic surveys can allow us to probe down to the ultra-faint dwarf mass scale ($M_V > -10$).
 We find that MW stellar halo samples with $N \sim 10^6$ tracers will allow us to probe down to $M_V > -10$; encouragingly, this should be feasible with upcoming surveys such as DESI and WEAVE.
 Moreover, with sample sizes exceeding $N \sim 5000$ we should be able to probe the lower mass accretion events associated with classical dwarf satellites in the MW.
 Our ability to probe down to these puny stellar systems will enable us to address fundamental questions about galaxy formation at the lowest mass scales and, potentially, the nature of dark matter.